AdVision-Group/podpit/README.md

-# podpit.sk - comming-soon page
+# podpit.sk - coming-soon page
 by Tomáš Boďa